 I’m sharing reasons and incentives for you visit the zoo during the non-peak-season, mid-January through the beginning of March.

 1. You can participate in the Penguin Parade at the Cincinnati Zoo

-Watch the cuteness of the penguins in action as they waddle from their habitat at Children’s Zoo to the Wings of the World habitat.
+Watch the cuteness of lots of penguins in action as they waddle from their habitat at Children’s Zoo to the Wings of the World habitat.